 Look at animal pictures and tell your baby what they sound like.

 Exploring outside can be fun.
-Bring a small bucket and help your baby finding stones, leaves or twigs collect.
+Bring a small bucket and help your baby find stones, leaves, or twigs to collect.
 Always tell your baby about the things you find.
 Pouring out the things and putting them back will probably also be fun.

 You can, of course, explore with a bucket at home, too.
 Go to the kitchen, for example!

-Practicing the name of body parts can be done by drawing a baby on a large paper.
+Practicing the name of body parts can be done by drawing a picture of a baby on a large piece of paper.
 Place pieces of cloth over, for example, the hands, feet, head, and stomach.
 Ask your baby where the head is.
 Then lift this particular piece of cloth and say “Hello head!”

-Soon enough your baby might be playing this game on his own.
+Soon enough, your baby might be playing this game on their own.

 “Finding the shoe” can be fun on a rainy day.
 Collect some shoes in a pile.
 Hold one up and ask your baby to find the other one of the pair.
-Your baby might need some help in the beginning, but it does help him see similarities.
+Your baby might need some help in the beginning, but it does help him to notice similarities.

 Maybe this is the month when you don’t have to buy or borrow a single thing!
 If your baby has just learned to crawl, this might be the only thing that he wants to do.

 Put some heavy books in the wagon if your baby needs it to be very steady.
 My babies’ favorites have always been the plastic, colorful push toys that play music, have lamps, and so on, while I am in love with the classical wooden wagons… Guess what I buy..?

 If your baby likes sitting still for a while, shape sorters can be fun.
-Choose an easy one though, or your baby will lose his interest.
+Choose an easy one though, or your baby will lose interest.
 Stacking blocks may also be fun.
 There are some toys that can be used both for sorting and stacking.
 Some sort of stacking cups are great!
 Your baby can build a tower or try to figure out which cup can be put in which.